Make your own simple gel air fresheners in any scent that you want!

 Decorative Silk Flowers (if desired)

-Add warm water to the container, tuck in flowers into the beads, if desired.
+- Add warm water to the container, tuck flowers into the beads, if desired.
 Let them absorb the water, it’ll take about 30 minutes for them to swell, add additional water as needed.

 If you’d like you can add a Daisy flower top to the jar (which helps if someone should happen to knock it over!)